Anteosaurus: Paleoecology

 Glossopteris leaves from Permian sediments of the Dunedoo area, New South Wales, Australia.
-Glossopteris was widespread in the Gondwanan part of the Pangea.
+Glossopteris was widespread in the Gondwanan part of Pangaea.

-The sediments of the Abrahamskraal Formation consists of a succession of sandstones, and versicolor siltstones and mudstones, deposited by large rivers that flowed from south to north from the Gondwanide mountain range.
-These large rivers of variable sinuosity drained a vast alluvial plain that sloped gently down to the northeast toward the Ecca sea (a former landlocked sea), while in receding phase.
-The landscape was composed of marshy land, interrupted by rivers, lakes, woods and forests.
-Many fossil traces (footprints, ripple marks, mudcracks) indicate that swampy areas, which were the most extensive habitat, were frequently exposed to the open air and should not often be deeply flooded.
-The vegetation was dominated by the deciduous pteridosperm Glossopteris, which formed woodlands and large forests concentrated along the streams and on the uplands.
-Large horsetails (2–3 m high), such as Schizoneura and Paraschizoneura, formed bamboo-like stands that grew in and around swamps.
+The sediments of the Abrahamskraal Formation consists of a succession of sandstones, versicolor siltstones, and mudstones, which were deposited by large rivers that flowed from south to north from the Gondwanide mountain range.
+These large rivers of variable sinuosity drained into a vast alluvial plain that sloped gently down to the northeast toward the Ecca sea (a former landlocked sea), The landscape was composed of marshy land interrupted by rivers, lakes, woods, and forests.
+Many fossil traces (footprints, ripple marks, mudcracks) indicate that swampy areas, which were the most extensive habitat, were frequently exposed to the open air and seldom were deeply flooded.
+The flora was dominated by the deciduous pteridosperm Glossopteris, which formed woodlands and large forests concentrated along the streams and on the uplands.
+Large relatives of modern horsetails (2–3 m high), such as Schizoneura and Paraschizoneura, formed bamboo-like stands that grew in and around swamps.
 Herbaceous horsetails (Phyllotheca) and ferns carpeted the undergrowth and small lycopods occupied the wetter areas.

-Aquatic fauna included the lamellibranch Palaeomutela, the palaeonisciformes fishes Atherstonia, Bethesdaichthys, Blourugia, Namaichthys and Westlepis, and large freshwater predators, the temnospondyl amphibians Rhinesuchoides and Rhinesuchus.
+Aquatic fauna included the bivalve Palaeomutela, the palaeonisciformes fishes Atherstonia, Bethesdaichthys, Blourugia, Namaichthys and Westlepis, and large freshwater predators like the temnospondyl amphibians Rhinesuchoides and Rhinesuchus.
 The terrestrial fauna was particularly diverse and dominated by the therapsids.
 (Note: Several taxa from the lower part of the Tapinocephalus zone, such as the biarmosuchian Pachydectes, the dicynodont Lanthanostegus, and the gorgonopsian Phorcys, have been found in strata located several hundred meters below the oldest known specimens of Anteosaurus.
-This particular fauna could represent a new zone or sub-zone not yet recognized as such and located between the Eodicynodon and Tapinocephalus Assemblage Zones (Day & Rubidge 2020, Rubidge & al. 2021).)
-Anteosaurus occupied the top of the food chain there.
-It shared its environment with many other carnivorous tetrapods.
+This particular fauna could represent a new zone or sub-zone not yet recognized as such and located between the Eodicynodon and Tapinocephalus Assemblage Zones.)
+Anteosaurus occupied the top of the food chain, sharing its environment with many other carnivorous tetrapods.
 Other large predatory animals included the lion-sized Lycosuchid therocephalians Lycosuchus and Simorhinella, and the Scylacosaurid therocephalian Glanosuchus.
-Medium-sized carnivorous were represented by the basal biarmosuchian Hipposaurus, the more derived biarmosuchian Bullacephalus, the scylacosaurids Ictidosaurus, Scylacosaurus, and Pristerognathus, and the small and basal gorgonopsian Eriphostoma.
+Medium-sized carnivores were represented by the basal biarmosuchian Hipposaurus, the more derived biarmosuchian Bullacephalus, the scylacosaurids Ictidosaurus, Scylacosaurus, and Pristerognathus, and the small and basal gorgonopsian Eriphostoma.
 The small predator guild (mainly insectivorous forms) included the therocephalians Alopecodon, and Pardosuchus, the small monitor-like varanopids Elliotsmithia, Heleosaurus, and Microvaranops, the millerettid Broomia, the procolophonomorph Australothyris, and the lizard-like Eunotosaurus of uncertain affinities (variously considered as a parareptile, a pantestudine or a caseid synapsid).

-Moschops capensis, a large Tapinocephalidae that coexisted with Anteosaurus.
+Moschops capensis, a large tapinocephalid that coexisted with Anteosaurus.